ASafaeirad/cv/README.md

 **Senior Front-end Engineer** | **Software Architect** | **INTP**

 A Software engineer with +13 years of professional experience including +7 years working as a Front-end engineer.
 Proficient  in React, Typescript, and modern web ecosystems.
-In my prior position, I established and led a Front-end team responsible for migrating legacy source code to a decoupled and maintainable codebase.

 > I enjoy spending time thinking about how things work and coming up with solutions to problems.